isomerpages/moe-pasirriscrestsec/index.md

       title: IMPORTANT NOTE 2024 Sec 1 Registration
       id: infobar
-      description: Dear parents, as PG is having issues, please access the link below for the Sec 1 registration and to obtain the details for the Sec 1 ZOOM briefing.
+      description: Dear parents, as PG is having issues, please access the link below for the Sec 1 online registration and to obtain the details for the Sec 1 ZOOM briefing.
       button: Click Here
       url: /2024-sec-1-registration/registration/
   - resources: